DataBooth/duckdb-utils/docs/cli.rst

 Attaching additional databases
 ------------------------------

-SQLite supports cross-database SQL queries, which can join data from tables in more than one database file.
+DuckDB supports cross-database SQL queries, which can join data from tables in more than one database file.

-You can attach one or more additional databases using the ``--attach`` option, providing an alias to use for that database and the path to the SQLite file on disk.
+You can attach one or more additional databases using the ``--attach`` option, providing an alias to use for that database and the path to the DuckDB file on disk.

-This example attaches the ``books.db`` database under the alias ``books`` and then runs a query that combines data from that database with the default ``dogs.db`` database:
+This example attaches the ``books.duckdb`` database under the alias ``books`` and then runs a query that combines data from that database with the default ``cats.duckdb`` database:

 .. code-block:: bash

-    sqlite-utils dogs.db --attach books books.db \
+    duckdb-utils cats.duckdb --attach books books.duckdb \
-       'select * from sqlite_master union all select * from books.sqlite_master'
+       'select * from duckdb_master union all select * from books.duckdb_master'

 .. note::
     In Python: :ref:`db.attach() <python_api_attach>`